Options to Evolve the UK's Policy Landscape

 ICF policy experts provide full coverage of the thematic areas which will define the UK Government's strategic and tactical response.
 Our 40 year history of advising UK Government and the European Commission provides us with unrivalled insight into the policy landscape ranging from immigration to energy supply and from habitats to health.
 However, it is most likely to be the touch points across disciplines which are likely to offer the best solutions.

 On this page, you'll find a series of articles which will demonstrate the challenges facing the UK Government.
-Our thought leadership is not designed to offer a solution to BREXIT.
+Our thought leadership is not designed to offer a solution to Brexit.
 Nor is it designed to lobby for a political cause or commercial interest.
 These articles are shared with you to help demonstrate the range of considerations and options available to policy and decision makers.
-In doing so, we hope to contribute to how the UK Government will help individuals and businesses deal with the ramifications of such an historic vote.
+In doing so, we hope to contribute to how the UK Government will help individuals and businesses deal with the ramifications of such a historic vote and maintain progressive relations with mainland Europe.

 More on ICF

 We're in the business of making big things possible for our clients.
-We provide data, insights, and deep implementation expertise that businesses and governments need today to deliver results that matter to consumer, citizens, and communities tomorrow.
+We provide data, insights, and deep implementation expertise that businesses and governments need today to deliver results that matter to customers, consumers, citizens, and communities tomorrow.

 Mark Allington has over 30 years of experience in UK government energy programmes, covering a wide range of energy technologies at all stages of maturity, both in the UK and in many other countries.